 Breakout Manchester is a live escape room game based in Manchester city centre.
 The concept is similar to all escape room lovers – you’re locked in a room faced with specific puzzles and you have an hour to solve them and escape.

-I do not have any access to their website nor have I had any conversations with them at this time.
+I do not have any access to their website nor have I had any conversations with this escape room business at this time.
 I simply wanted to have an initial look over their website and identify any areas that could perhaps be worked on.

-Below is simply a very top-level analysis of the Breakout Manchester website.
+Below is a very top-level analysis of the Breakout Manchester website.

 Breakout Initial Findings